franciscocorrales/symfony-docs/bundles/override.rst

 combines them into one validation metadata tree.
 This means you are able to add new constraints to a property, but you cannot override them.

-To override this, the 3rd party bundle needs to have configuration for :doc:`validation groups </validation/groups>`.
+To overcome this, the 3rd party bundle needs to have configuration for :doc:`validation groups </validation/groups>`.
 For instance, the FOSUserBundle has this configuration.
 To create your own validation, add the constraints to a new validation group: